 How Did Jenner Develop Vaccination?

 This deep dive covers How Did Jenner Develop Vaccination? within Jenner and Vaccination for GCSE History.
-Revise Jenner and Vaccination in Medicine Through Time for GCSE History with 8 exam-style questions and 5 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
-It is section 2 of 11 in this topic.
+Revise Jenner and Vaccination in Medicine Through Time for GCSE History with 8 exam-style questions and 15 flashcards.
+This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
+It is section 2 of 14 in this topic.
 Use this deep dive to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position